mighelito/confidencial/README.md

-# confidencial
-chaves para descriptografar os arquivos
+LEMBRETE: A chave para descriptografar a senha é NEWJEANS